ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 * Doors now have a flashy/pulsating light to them.
 * More accurate In-Game clock (a second each 60 frames instead of 64 frames)
 * Gravity Suit no longer protects from heat, you should have Varia for that feature.
 * Zero Suit's pistol can now be charged, this replaces the pistol meter so that a full charge will be able to freeze the pirates now.
+This can be disabled to behave like in vanilla ZM via an optional patch.
+* Firing a Charged shot now also fires a muzzle flare, like in Fusion.
+* Expanded Sound Test so all tracks in the game can be listened to (by kiliwily).
 * Bunch of new QoL stuff, courtesy of the "Fundamentals" hack, which puts together a lot of hacks gathered over the years for Zero Mission, some of which are:
 	- Tractor Beam, to draw items towards Samus when charging the beam
 	- Faster Item Grab